What is Abenomics?

 Shinzo Abe’s Plans to Restore Japan’s Growth

-The Nikkei rose more than 70% after the program was announced during the first half of 2013, while the Japanese yen has dove from 77 to the dollar last fall to over 100 to the dollar.
-Gross domestic product ("GDP") figures in Q1 2013 also appeared promising to many investors.
+The Nikkei rose more than 70 percent after the program was announced during the first half of 2013, while the Japanese yen has dived from 77 to the dollar last fall to over 100 to the dollar.
+Gross domestic product (GDP) figures in Q1 2013 also appeared promising to many investors.
 Unfortunately, these early gains were relatively short-lived and the country's problems may be far from over.

 In this article, we'll take a look at the three major components of Abenomics, the early impact of these policies, and what international investors can expect over the coming years.